 No Products in the Cart

-Springtime means warmer weather, blooming flowers and hiking season.
-Hiking is a great activity to do with your dog, and it becomes more popular as temperatures start rising and the sun comes out.
+Do you love getting out in nature?
+Your dog does too!
+Hiking is a great activity to do with your dog.
 Not only will you and your pup be able to decompress by immersing yourselves in nature and escaping the hustle and bustle of everyday life, but you'll also get some good exercise.
-It's important, however, to be prepared and safe on your hikes, so here are some tips for you and your pup:
+It's important, however, to be prepared and safe on your hikes, so here are some tips for you and your pup.

 Anytime you are taking your dog on an adventure like a hike, you'll want to double check a few things.
 Make sure that their ID tags and microchipping are up-to-date and that their collar fits properly, in case you and your dog get separated.
 You'll also want to make sure that they are up-to-date on vaccines and flea and tick prevention, in case they get bitten.